mcp-policy-server

 Teams document standards in markdown files (coding guidelines, architecture principles, deployment procedures).
 When you want Claude Code subagents to follow these standards, you're stuck with imperfect options:

-• Put everything in memory like CLAUDE.md: Signal loss, high token costs due to implicit context that may not be needed for all tasks
+• Put everything in memory like CLAUDE.md or rules files: Signal loss, high token costs due to implicit context that may not be needed for all tasks

-• Reference entire documents: Wastes tokens, hits context limits
+• Reference entire documents: Unreliable, wastes tokens, hits context limits

 • Maintain each subagent separately: Unnecessary duplication, hard to keep consistent